Raghuji I: Rise to power

-Raghuji then left his uncle and travelled with 100 horsemen to offer his services to Gond Kingdom of Devgad, then under rule of Chand Sultan, where he fought for many years and familiarised himself with local politics.
+Raghuji then left his uncle and travelled with 100 horsemen to offer his services to the Gond Kingdom of Devgad, then ruled by Chand Sultan, where he fought for many years and familiarised himself with local politics.
 Eventually Raghuji returned to Satara to directly serve the Chhatrapati Shahu Bhonsle.
-Raghuji's status dramatically escalated when he bravely slew a maneater tiger which threatened Shahu's life during a hunting expedition.
-Following this Shahu bestowed many rewards on Raghuji, most importantly arranging the marriage of his own Shirke clan wife Rani Sagunabai's sister Salubai to Raghuji.
+Raghuji's status dramatically escalated when he bravely slew a tiger that threatened Shahu's life during a hunting expedition.
+Shahu rewarded Raghuji, most importantly by arranging the marriage of his own Shirke clan wife Rani Sagunabai's sister Salubai to Raghuji.
 This further bound the Chhatrapati Bhonsle and the Senasahibsubha Bhonsle families.

-This was simultaneously followed with the Senasahibsubha Kanhoji Bhonsle's downfall who had entered into talks with the Nizam.
-For further examination he was invited by Chhatrapati Shahu to Satara.
+This was simultaneously followed by the downfall of Senasahibsubha Kanhoji, who had entered into talks with the Nizam.
+For further examination he was invited by Shahu to Satara.
 On 23 August 1725 Kanhoji left Satara without permission, fleeing the officers sent after him.
-After 3 years of distant correspondence, Chhatrapati Shahu finally appointed Raghuji Bhonsle as the new Senasahibsubha in 1728.

-Following Raghuji's appointment to the post of Senasahibsubha, Chhatrapati Shahu granted him the sanads for Berar and Gondwana and the right to extend the levy of chauthai to Chhattisgarh, Patna in Bihar, Allahabad in Awadh Subah and Maksudabad in Bengal Subah serving as directives for his conquests.
+After three years of distant correspondence, Shahu finally appointed Raghuji as the new Senasahibsubha in 1728.
+Following Raghuji's appointment, Shahu granted him the sanads for Berar and Gondwana and the right to extend the levy of chauth to Chhattisgarh, Patna in Bihar, Allahabad in Awadh Subah and Maksudabad in Bengal Subah serving as directives for his conquests.